levkovigor/freertos-template2/doc/README-flatsat.md

 ## Basic instructions for Flatsat

-### Connecting to the flatsat computer
+### Setting up the VPN

 1. Set up VPN, [IRS  mail account](https://cube18.irs.uni-stuttgart.de/) required:
-Write mail to zert@irs.uni-stuttgart.de to get OpenVPN configuration.
+After that, write mail to zert@irs.uni-stuttgart.de to get OpenVPN configuration files.

+#### Windows

-2. Download OpenVPN and configure it with the configuration files.
+1. Download [OpenVPN](https://openvpn.net/download-open-vpn/) and install it and configure it with the configuration files.
- - Windows: Put configuration files into the OpenVPN config folder or add the configuration in the OpenVPN GUI
+2. Put OVPN configuration files into the OpenVPN config folder or add the configuration in the OpenVPN GUI

+#### Ubuntu

+1. Install the ubuntu gnome version of OpenVPN
+2. Store the VPN files into some folder, for example a VPN folder in the DOocuments folder
- - Ubuntu: Install the ubuntu gnome version of OpenVPN.
-Then go to Network &rarr VPN and press + to add the .ovpn file configuration.
-Now you can activate the VPN via the network button on the top right.
+3. Go to Settings &rarr; Network &rarr; VPN and press + &rarr; Import From File.
+4. Select the .ovpn file previous stored somewhere
+5. Now you can activate the VPN via the network button on the top right.
 Go to the VPN settings to the IPv4 settings and set a tick at "Use this connection only resources on its network" to allow other services like Mattermost.

+### Connecting to the flatsat computer

-3. Connect to the VPN
+1. Connect to the VPN
-4. Connect to Flatsat (password needed, ask Jonas Burgdorf on Mattermost):
+2. Connect to Flatsat (password needed, ask Jonas Burgdorf on Mattermost):

    ```sh
    ssh -X source@flatsat.source.absatvirt.lw
    ```